owentsang2/eBaySoldPriceAnalysisTool/README.md

 ### Notes
 This script is for my project and is used for educational purposes and there are still limitations within this script.

+## Customization
+Customize the output file location by modifying the path in the output and df.read_csv() functions.
+Adjust filtering criteria (e.g., excluding faulty or broken items) in the parse function.

+## Acknowledgments
+BeautifulSoup and Seaborn for facilitating web scraping and data visualization.